DarkblowPB/darkblowV42_Website/readme.md

 	3. Copy this project to "htdocs" folder (every local web server have different folder name).
 	4. Done.

-And how to configure this website? follow this step clearly:
+And how to configure this website?
+Follow this step clearly:

 	1. Open "darkblow_config.json".
 	2. Setup your credentials server.